immerfroehlich/audio-juicer/README.md

 # Audio Juicer

-Simple Tool that rips wav files from audio CDs and converts them to MP3 or whatever you like by using command line tools.
+Simple Tool that extracts wav files from audio CDs and converts them to MP3 or whatever you like by using command line tools.
 Technically it's a frontend to cdparanoia, lame and others (in future versions).